 Fuchsia flowers always remind me of ballerinas suspended in the air with twirling skirts that dance gracefully at the ends of plant stems.
 These beautiful flowers are the reason fuchsia is such a popular container and hanging basket plant.
-Dropping leaves on fuchsias can deplete the plant of energy necessary for the production of blooms and minimize the attractiveness of the plant.
-If you find your fuchsia plant not holding leaves, it could be due to cultivation, pests or disease or simply the variety.
-In most cases, fuchsia leaf drop can be cured or mitigated and the plant returned to its full splendor.
+Dropping leaves on fuchsias can deplete the plant of the energy necessary for the production of blooms and minimize the attractiveness of the plant.
+If you find your fuchsia plant not holding leaves, it could be due to cultivation, pests, disease, or simply the variety.
+In most cases, fuchsia leaf drop can be cured or mitigated, and the plant returned to its full splendor.

 My Fuchsia is Dropping Leaves

 A common complaint we often hear is, “my fuchsia is dropping leaves.”
 Once you identify the variety and growing conditions, it becomes easier to identify the cause of the foliar dysfunction.
 Seasonal leaf drop is common in the less hardy species of fuchsia.
 Plants in colder climes respond by going dormant just like deciduous trees.
 Other factors can also come into play if your variety is hardy.
 We’ll investigate some of the most common causes of fuchsia leaf drop and some easy fixes where applicable.